Medical expert of the article

 - macrolide antibiotics (erythromycin, spiramycin, azithromycin, roxithromycin, clarithromycin, midecamycin);

-Method of administration and dose of antibiotics against pharyngitis
+Method of administration and dosage of antibiotics for pharyngitis

-With local treatment of pharyngitis, drugs that affect microorganisms that inhabit the mucous membrane of the pharynx are used.
-For example, it is rational to use fyuzafyunzhin-aerosol: it has antimicrobial and anti-inflammatory activity, blocks the spread of infection in the lower respiratory organs, and also promotes rapid healing of irritated tissue surfaces.
+In local treatment of pharyngitis, drugs are used that affect microorganisms that inhabit the mucous membrane of the pharynx.
+For example, it is rational to use fusafungin-aerosol: it has antimicrobial and anti-inflammatory activity, blocks the spread of infection to the lower parts of the respiratory organs, and also promotes rapid healing of irritated tissue surfaces.

-Systemic use of antibiotics can be carried out according to different schemes and combinations of drugs.
-As a rule, the following antibiotics can be prescribed in the appropriate dosages:
+Systemic use of antibiotics can be carried out according to various schemes and combinations of drugs.
+As a rule, the following antibiotics can be prescribed in appropriate dosages:

-- Benzathine penicillin - 2.4 million units.
-In / m once.
-This drug can be prescribed in cases where there is a doubt that the patient adhered to the recommended regimen of antibiotic treatment, as well as under adverse domestic and social conditions, or with streptococcal epidemics;
+- benzathine penicillin - 2.4 million units intramuscularly once.
+This drug can be prescribed in cases where there are doubts that the patient has followed the recommended antibiotic treatment regimen, as well as in negative household and social conditions, or during streptococcal epidemics;

 - amoxicillin - 5 mg three times a day;